tttppp/ragl/rules.md

 4.1.3 First map pick is pre-set by officials for Tiebreaker and Playoffs matches, followed by loser's pick.

 4.1.3.1 Maps may not be played twice during a Tiebreaker or Playoff match.

+4.1.3.2 After the first game in a Tiebreaker or Playoff then the winner should ban a map, followed by the loser.
+These maps may not be picked by either player for the rest of the match.

 4.1.4 The standard game settings in the game lobby should be set as follows:
 * Explored Map: On